Shinzan: Four-year-old season (1965)

+Shinzan entered the autumn Tenno Sho with a 1.0x payout.
+His main rival in the race was Haku Zuiko, who had won 9 of his 10 races.
+The race began with Miharukasu running at the front, with Shinzan, Haku Zuiko, Bull Takachiho, and Umeno Chikara waiting until the final stretch to accelerate.
+There, Shinzan came from the outside and Haku Zuiko from the inside.
+Ultimately, Shinzan won by two lengths, earning a fourth crown.

+The last of the big eight races that Shinzan was eligible for but hadn't won yet was now the Arima Kinen, which he entered and contested on December 26.
+Nakayama Racecourse was still damp from rain, making for poor conditions on the track.
+As the race began, Miharukasu (3rd in the autumn Tenno Sho) ran at the front, while Shinzan maintained a third-place position.
+By the third corner, Miharukasu had pulled away by seven or eight lengths, but as he turned onto the final straight, he suddenly took a far-outside route to try and avoid the much rougher inside line.
+This was also an attempt by his jockey, Takemi Kaga, to force Shinzan onto the inside line and slow him down.
+However, Shinzan then swung even further outside than Miharukasu, almost right up against the outside fence, causing him to be out of view of the audience.
+The television cameras also lost sight of him for a moment, causing the commentator to cry "Shinzan disappeared!"
+Shinzan ultimately won the race, earning his fifth and final crown, becoming the first horse to do so.
+After the race, Yoshito Matsumoto--who had ridden Shinzan instead of Kurita--commented that "Shinzan told me to go outside."
+Shinzan was retired after this race.

 Stud record

 Shinzan was a successful sire in Japan.
-His most successful offspring was Miho Shinzan (ミホシンザン) who won the Japanese 2,000 Guineas, Japanese St. Leger, and the Tenno Sho (Spring).
+His most successful offspring was Miho Shinzan, who won the Satsuki Sho (Japanese 2,000 Guineas), Kikuka Sho (Japanese St. Leger), and the Tenno Sho (Spring).
+He also foaled Minagawa Manna, another Kikuka Sho winner.

 Pensioned from stud duties in 1987, Shinzan spent the rest of his life at Tanikawa Stud.
 He lost sight in his right eye in his later years and also lost all of his teeth.
 Eventually, he could not stand by himself at times, and his physical weakening became more prominent after February 1994.
 He died of old age at about 2:00 a.m. on July 13, 1996.
-He was 35 years, three months and 11 days old.
-He was the longest-lived thoroughbred horse ever recorded in Japan before being passed by Nice Nature.
+He was 35 years, three months, and 11 days old.
+He is the longest-lived thoroughbred horse ever recorded in Japan.

 A funeral service was held posthumously.
 Shinzan's grave is located in the Tanikawa Stud of Urakawacho, Urakawa-gun, Hokkaido, and a bronze statue of Shinzan was built in this stud.